 Cranberry growers use water from ponds for irrigation, frost protection, and wet harvesting.
 In the Indian Ponds area, there are strict regulations governing when water can be withdrawn from the ponds, based on the level of the aquifer as reflected by the water level in the ponds.
 Some bogs also return water to the ponds, which is a source of added nutrients.
 Cranberry growers also use pesticides and herbicides when necessary.
 All pesticides used are tested and registered with the U.S. Environmental Protection Agency and the Commonwealth of Massachusetts.
 Anyone who uses these substances must be licensed by the Commonwealth, and they must also complete annual training requirements in order to maintain their license.

-Old wooden bridge over the Marstons Mills River in the Hamblin bogs land around it may be held privately.
+Old wooden bridge over the Marstons Mills River in the Hamblin bogs

 What Is a Great Pond?